 - That steps required to comply with the requirements of the enforcement notice are excessive and lesser steps would overcome the objections

 - That the time given to comply with the notice is too short.

 However, the right of appeal only lasts until the notice takes effect; this date will be stated in the notice itself but can be as little as 28 days.

 If you have been served with an enforcement notice it is essential to take urgent action.
 We can advise on the validity of the notice and whether and on what grounds an appeal should be lodged.
-We can also assist if you are prosecuted for non-compliance with a notice.
+We can also assist if you are facing criminal proceedings for alleged non-compliance with a notice.

 Please call us on 01252 617119 to find out how we can assist you.